-It won’t be an understatement if I say that flowers are synonymous with celebrations.
-Although you don’t really need a reason to buy flowers and gift them to your loved ones, giving flowers during celebrations carries special meaning.
+It won’t be an understatement to say that flowers are synonymous with celebrations.
+Although you don’t need a reason to buy flowers and gift them to your loved ones, giving flowers during celebrations carries special meaning.
 Flowers convey a lot of messages like; “I love you”, “Happy Valentines”, “Happy Easter”, “Merry Christmas”, and so on.

 The occasions are endless, and so are the reasons!
 If you have already decided to send flowers to someone, it’s as easy as ordering them from your florist, getting them delivered to your doorstep and gifting them to your host.

-Here’s a list of top 10 flowers for celebrations:
+Here’s a list of the top 10 flowers for celebrations:

 Sunflowers are really Autumnal!
 Halloween is associated with warm colours, and well sunflowers are available in warm hues like yellow, orange and red.
 Presented with a juxtaposition of green or black, they would be fun and perfect for Halloween.